 If you are moving to Lisbon as an EU citizen, you will find the process very easy.
 If you are staying more than 180 days, you will simply need to apply for a registration certificate.
 You can apply for this at your local Council within the 30 days following your first three months in Portuguese territory.

 Note that for other non EU citizens, you should check about the visa process in your country for entering Portugal.

 Get in touch with our Lisbon relocation experts

 Goldcrest are property experts and can assist you in making the best investment decision for Lisbon real estate.
+As a property buyers agent based in Lisbon we work solely on behalf of our client.
 We have deep expertise in the Portuguese real estate market and will always act diligently on your behalf to negotiate the best possible deal for you.

 The following articles may be of interest to you:

 For stunning properties with views of the Atlantic Ocean or a stunning river, you can see our article on Waterfront Homes in Portugal: The Best Locations.